 It is worth contacting your insurance provider if you think your property has been damaged by hail, even if you don't know to what extent.
 Commonly, your insurance company will cover damages to your roof through repairs, replacement or through a payment.

 Insurers have their own preferred contractors who are often from out of town and provide massive quotes to carry out works to your property.
 Unfortunately, this usually means that if something goes wrong after they leave, they don’t come back and it takes longer for your insurer to find someone to fix it.
 Learn how to keep the work local, and have peace of mind knowing we will be there for you 24/7, even after the works are complete.

 Make contact with your insurance provider to get the claims process started.

 Once you have started your claim your insurance provider will send an assessor to inspect your roof.
 Their task is to determine any loss in the roof’s value.
 Your insurance company will decide to process your claim based on the findings from the assessor.

 If you get denied, give us a call.
 We may be able to persuade your insurance company to change their mind if we believe your roof has been damaged, or we'll provide you with a quote if you choose to do it yourself.

 3. Insurance company's contractor to assess

 Your insurer may contract qualified tradespeople to inspect your property and provide a quote for repair work (sometimes referred to as scope of works).
-Often these contractors are based from out of town and give exaggerated quotes to the insurer.
+Often these contractors are based from out of town and have been known to give exaggerated quotes to the insurer.
 Alternatively, you may be asked to gather your own quotes for the insurer to consider.
 We can help you there too.

 Insurers often warn customers that they will void their lifetime warranty on their roof if they use someone other than their preferred contractor.
 However, you'll find that almost all local contractors will warranty their own work, for a lot less paperwork!
 When asking the locals for quotes, ask them about their warranty policy.